February 2019 DHA Clinical Communities Speaker Series Home Study

 - 7.00 AMA PRA Category 1 Credit™DHA J-7 CEPO is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 DHA J-7 CEPO designated this Enduring Material (Home Study) activity for a maximum of 7.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-- 7.00 ANCCDHA J-7 CEPO is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-DHA J-7 CEPO designated this Enduring Material (Home Study) activity.
-Continuing Nursing Education activity for a maximum of 7.00 contact hours Nurses should only claim credit commensurate with the extent of their participation in the activity.
+- 7.00 ANCCThe DHA, J-7, CEPO is accredited by the Joint Accreditation/ Interprofessional Continuing Education (IPCE) to provide this Continuing Nursing Education Enduring Material (Home Study) for a maximum of 7.00 ANCC contact hours.
+Nurses should only claim credit commensurate with the extent of their participation in the activity.

-- 7.00 APAContinuing Education (CE) credits for psychologists are provided through the co- sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
-The APA CEP Office maintains responsibly for the content of the programs.
-DHA J-7 CEPO designated this activity for a maximum of 7.00 CE credits.
+- 7.00 APAContinuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
+The DHA, J7, CEPO maintains responsibility for the content of the programs.
+DHA, J-7, CEPO designated this activity for a maximum of 7.00 CE credits.
 The instructional level of this activity is intermediate.
 There is no cost to participate.

 - 7.00 ASWBAs a Jointly Accredited Organization, DHA J-7 CEPO is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 DHA J-7 CEPO maintains responsibility for this course.
 Social workers completing this course receive a maximum of 7.00 ASWB continuing education credits.